bodrick/awesome/TOPICS.md

 *   [leonardochaia/dotnet-affected](https://github.com/leonardochaia/dotnet-affected) - .NET tool for determining which projects are affected by a set of changes.
 Useful for large projects or monorepos.

-## monorepo

-*   [leonardochaia/dotnet-affected](https://github.com/leonardochaia/dotnet-affected) - .NET tool for determining which projects are affected by a set of changes.
-Useful for large projects or monorepos.
-*   [nrwl/nx](https://github.com/nrwl/nx) - Smart, Fast and Extensible Build System
-*   [korfuri/awesome-monorepo](https://github.com/korfuri/awesome-monorepo) - A curated list of awesome Monorepo tools, software and architectures.
-*   [microsoft/rushstack](https://github.com/microsoft/rushstack) - Monorepo for tools developed by the Rush Stack community
-*   [elmsln/lrnwebcomponents](https://github.com/elmsln/lrnwebcomponents) - HAXTheWeb monorepo of elements and apis
-*   [ivanpaulovich/clean-architecture-manga](https://github.com/ivanpaulovich/clean-architecture-manga) -  :cyclone: Clean Architecture with .NET6, C#10 and React+Redux.
-Use cases as central organizing structure, completely testable, decoupled from frameworks
-*   [lerna/lerna](https://github.com/lerna/lerna) - :dragon: Lerna is a fast, modern build system for managing and publishing multiple JavaScript/TypeScript packages from the same repository.

 ## winforms

 *   [dotnet/try-convert](https://github.com/dotnet/try-convert) - Helping .NET developers port their projects to .NET Core!